Note: As an Amazon Associate I earn from qualifying purchases. This means that I get commissions for purchases made through links in this post.

 What’s The Connection between Journaling and Happiness?

 Is it possible to write your way to happiness?
 Well, according to research, it is.
 PositivePsychology.com states that journaling leads to reduced stress, anxiety, and depression.
 Another study published in Advances in Psychiatric Treatment showed how writing for 15 minutes for 3 to 5 times a day helped people deal with emotional and traumatic events.

 Science is slowly dissolving the myth that writing in a journal or diary is only beneficial for high-school girls or the socially awkward.
-In this blog, we’ll explore the connection between journaling and happiness.
+In this blog, I’ll explore the connection between journaling and happiness.

 Journaling Leads to Self-Discovery

 Writing about your thoughts and emotions is one of the ways to self-discovery.
 It reveals thought patterns and makes it easier to understand the underlying reason behind certain emotions.
-Bad experiences can trigger an automatic defense system which makes us act the way we do without even realizing it.
+Bad experiences can trigger an automatic defense system that makes us act the way we do without even realizing it.